 Flying the flag for Armed Forces Day

-"We are always delighted to proudly fly the flag to celebrate Armed Forces Day, which symbolises the contribution the Armed Forces have and continue to make to our country.
-We are pleased that members of the ex-service community who have proudly served in HM Armed Forces joined us to mark the occasion," said Councillor John Thompson.
-He added “ I am particularly pleased that Cadets from the Penrith Squadron Air Training Corps were present at the ceremony too”.
+The council's Armed Forces Champion, Cllr.
+John Thompson, said: "We are always delighted to proudly fly the flag to celebrate Armed Forces Day, which symbolises the contribution the Armed Forces have and continue to make to our country.

 "Armed Forces Day is a chance to show our support for the men and women who make up the Armed Forces community: from currently serving troops to service families, veterans and cadets."

 Eden District Council is a partner in the Carlisle and Eden Forces Link project with Cumbria CVS, Carlisle City Council and Cumbria County Council.
 The project provides support to members of the ex-service community in recognition and remembrance of their service and sacrifice.